Retoris/Retoris/README.md

-👋 Hi, I’m @Retoris - IT student that have no idea about working in IT.
+👋 Hi, I’m @Retoris - IT student that have no idea about working in IT.Though interested in data science and developing languages like SQL, PHP, C++.
   All advices are welcomed! 🙃